M3rcuryLake/Nyxelf/README.md

 ### _About_

 Nyxelf is a powerful tool for analyzing malicious Linux ELF binaries, offering both **static** and **dynamic** analysis.
 It combines tools like `readelf`, `objdump`, and `pyelftools` for static analysis with a custom sandbox for dynamic analysis in a controlled environment using QEMU, a minimal Buildroot-generated image, and `strace`.
+Also it decompiles binary data to Assembly and C like pseudocode using `capstone` and `angr`.
 With Nyxelf, you can gain deep insights into executable files, including unpacking, syscall tracing, and process/file activity monitoring, all presented through an intuitive GUI powered by `pywebview`.

 </div>
 </table>